 This shaded area is not profit as it includes a range of retailing costs.
-Costs relate to land transport, administration and retail marketing, costs to run a service station including wages, rent and utilities, and corporate taxes and other government charges on retailing activities.
+Costs relate to land transport, administration and retail marketing, running a service station (including wages, rent and utilities), and corporate taxes and other government charges on retailing activities.